siljamdev/AshLib/documentation/ashfiles.md

 # AshFiles

-An AshFile is a file format that has **.ash extension**, but it also represents a structure of data.
+An AshFile is a file format that has `.ash` extension, but it also represents a structure of data.
 This structure is based in multiple pockets of information.
-These pockets are called **camps**.
+These pockets are called **fields**.
-Each camp has a **key** and a **value**.
+Each field has a **key** and a **value**.
 This value can be many things.
-For example, you could have a camp with key "debt", with its value being a number and being 12000.
+For example, you could have a field with key "debt", with its value being a number and being 12000.

 ## Camp management
 Start by creating an AshFile: